 Reflect on your relationships at work and identify steps you can take to network and connect in this new, fully virtual environment.
 Are there past or currently unaffiliated colleagues with whom you could collaborate to achieve mutual goals?
 Are there individuals or teams with whom you could communicate to provide support or guidance?
 How can you help lift others’ morale?
 Once you have identified your critical connections, create a plan for meaningful collaboration.
 Take care not to overschedule people, which can happen too easily when people are trying to stay connected without physical proximity.

 Some people may enjoy working in remote environments and find success easily.
 They might be naturally suited to a more distanced, independent approach to work.
 Others find remote work more difficult and less enjoyable, and they count down the days until they can get back to the office and their teammates.
 What is important is that we find ways to be effective during this time.
 This likely means we need to put more conscious effort into how we work, and it requires that we engage in honest self-reflection and self-evaluation to ensure we are leveraging our strengths and compensating for our weaknesses.
 But together, we can all get the job done.

-*This is post was authored by Hogan Senior Consultants, Amber Burkhart and Jocelyn Hays.
+*This is post was authored by Hogan Senior Consultant Jocelyn Hays and former Senior Consultant Amber Burkhart.